Sen. Elissa Slotkin to deliver Democratic response to Trump’s address

-The Democratic response to President Donald Trump’s first joint congressional address of his second presidency will be delivered by Michigan Sen. Elissa Slotkin.
+Michigan Sen. Elissa Slotkin is set to take center stage as she delivers the Democratic response to President Donald Trump’s first joint congressional address of his second presidency.

 Here's what to know about the freshman senator, and how to watch FOX 5 DC's LIVE coverage tonight.